danobot/entity-controller/README.md

 In the future, there will be support for listening to HA events as well, which means the need to create 'dummy' `binary_sensors` for motion sensors is removed.

 If your sensor emits both `on` and `off` signals, then add `sensor_type: duration` to your configuration.
 This can be useful for motion sensors, door sensors and locks (not an exhaustive list).
+By default, the controller treats sensors as `event` sensors.

 Control entities are turned off when the following events occur (whichever happens last)
   * the timer expires and sensor is off